jdohertydev/maison_lavaux/README.md

 ## E-Commerce Business Model

-This application incorporates several key strategies to ensure a sustainable and successful e-commerce business.
-Below are the primary components that underline the model:
+Maison Lavaux operates on a **Business-to-Customer (B2C)** model, incorporating several key strategies to build a sustainable and successful e-commerce business.
+Below are the primary components underpinning this model:

 ### Search Engine Optimization (SEO)